redis/redis-om-python/README.md

 )
 ```

-This code generates a validation error:
+This code generates the following validation error:

 ```
  Traceback: